 Passive Cooling

-Passive cooling is a non-mechanical way to cool your home naturally and is the least expensive means of cooling in both a financial and environmental sense.
-It uses a range of strategies such as; orientation, ventilation, windows, shading, insulation and thermal mass.
+Passive cooling is a non-mechanical way to cool your home naturally and is the least expensive means of cooling, in both a financial and environmental sense.
+It uses a range of strategies, such as orientation, ventilation, windows, shading, insulation and thermal mass.
 However, the essential element of passive cooling is air movement.
 It cools people by increasing evaporation and requires both breeze capture and fans for backup in still conditions.

-In the C&D House in Dee Why, a green courtyard was created to provide a natural evaporative cooling effect.
+At C&D House in Dee Why, a green courtyard was created to provide a natural evaporative cooling effect.

 Passive Heating